gbmj/gbmj-net/cancer-blog/mris/index.md

 **(r) 10 Apr 2007**: 3 months after the end of radiation and vincristine-cisplatin</figcaption>
 </figure>

-These images show that the rest of the tumor hasn't seemed to notice there's been treatment going on:
+These images show that the rest of the tumor hadn't seemed to notice there'd been treatment going on:

 <figure>
 <img src="mri-back-pre-post-treatment.jpg" alt="Back view MRI before and after treatment">